All you need to know about the new Iceland new road tax 2026

 Summary for Travelers

-• Lower Fuel Costs: Enjoy significantly cheaper prices for petrol and diesel at gas stations across the country.
+• Lower Fuel Costs: Take advantage of notably reduced prices for petrol and diesel at service stations.

-• Pay-Per-Kilometer: Be aware that a government tax of ISK 8.81 per km applies to your total distance driven.
+• Pay-Per-Kilometer: The government road tax plus administration fee is calculated at ISK 8.81 per km for your rental’s total mileage.

-• Automatic Payment: Holdur will calculate and process this fee from your credit card when you return the vehicle.
+• Automatic Payment: Holdur will calculate and process this km-based fee using your credit card at the end of your rental.

 Safe travels and enjoy the drive!